pantheon-systems/documentation/source/_docs/getting-support.md

 5. Click **Open Ticket**

 ## Pantheon On-Call
-Elite sites and organizations who opt for Priority Enterprise Support (see below) can directly access Pantheon's operations response team, either via their Pantheon dashboard, or by an emergency 800-number.
+Elite sites and organizations who opt for [Priority Enterprise Support](#pantheon-enterprise-support) can directly access Pantheon's operations response team, either via their Pantheon dashboard, or by an emergency 800-number.
 Pantheon on-call has a response time SLA of 30 minutes and immediately escalates to the on-call engineering team.
 The scope of on-call support is limited to emergencies and business critical issues.

 ## Priority Enterprise Support
 Priority Enterprise Support is a blanket support plan which can be purchased for any organization.
 It covers all team members and sites, adding a 2-hour SLA for ticket responses and the ability to trigger Pantheon's on-call emergency system described above.
-(Learn more)[https://pantheon.io/priority-enterprise-support].
+[Learn more](https://pantheon.io/priority-enterprise-support).

 ## Scope of Support